Retinoid: Toxicity

-Toxic effects of retinoids occur with both acute or prolonged intake, depending on which retinoid is considered.
+Toxic effects of retinoids occur with both acute and prolonged intake, depending on which retinoid is considered.
 The specific toxicity is related to the mechanism of action as well as exposure.
-A medical sign of chronic or acute poisoning with retinol is hypervitaminosis A, which includes the presence of painful tender swellings on the long bones.
+A medical sign of chronic or acute poisoning with retinol is hypervitaminosis A, which includes the presence of painful, tender swellings on the long bones.
 Anorexia, skin lesions, hair loss, hepatosplenomegaly, papilloedema, bleeding, general malaise, pseudotumor cerebri, and death may also occur.

 Retinoids provoke rapid elevation of circulating triglycerides leading to hypertriglyceridemia as well as cholesterol, leading to hypercholesterolemia.
 Retinoids are further shown to worsen many metabolic diseases, such as diabetes and congestive heart failure.
-Large-scale randomized, controlled clinical trials have conclusively shown that vitamin A, retinol and other retinoids increase mortality and cancer rates in smokers and asbestos workers.
+Large-scale randomized, controlled clinical trials have conclusively shown that vitamin A, retinol, and other retinoids increase mortality and cancer rates in smokers and asbestos workers.
 In addition to the harmful effects shared by other retinoids, bexarotene causes severe hypothyroidism.

 The Pharmacovigilance Risk Assessment Committee (PRAC), based on its review, confirmed that taking oral retinoids during pregnancy can have harmful effects on the baby as they may cause CNS, cranio-facial, cardiovascular and other defects.
 The use of acitretin, alitretinoin and isotretinoin should be prohibited in women of childbearing age unless they take measures to prevent pregnancy.

 Many lotions that claim to prevent or treat stretch marks contain retinol, which is not an ingredient that is safe for pregnant women.
 The Association of the American Academy of Dermatology (AAD) recommends that pregnant women consult a health care provider before trying any lotions or oils for stretch mark prevention.